Survivors Movement

 National Child Abuse Coalition

-National Coalition to Prevent Child Sexual Exploitation
+National Coalition to Prevent Child Sexual Abuse and Exploitation

 National Native American Boarding School Healing Coalition (NABS)

-National Organization of Asians and Pacific Islanders Ending Sexual Violence
+National Organization of Asians and Pacific Islanders Ending Sexual Violence (NAPIESV)

 National Organization of Sisters of Color Ending Sexual Assault